RosanaFSS/Alteryx-journey/README.md

 # Data-analysis-with-alteryx
-Data analysis executed by me based on the free course | Creating an Analytical Dataset | of Udacity
+Data analysis executed by me based on the free course | Creating an Analytical Dataset | by alteryx

+Day 03 #60daysofUdacity

 available at
 https://www.udacity.com/course/creating-an-analytical-dataset--ud977